-I can easily log into the library website, check out the books I want, download them from Amazon to my Kindle, and enjoy.
+I can easily log in to the library website, check out the books I want, download them from Amazon to my Kindle, and enjoy.
 Or, there’s even a streaming service now for movies as well.
-Now you don’t even have to hit a library in order to enjoy all of the benefits they have to offer!
+Now you don’t even have to hit a library to enjoy all of the benefits they have to offer!

 Total Monthly Savings: $774

-You should always be on the lookout for new ways to save money.
-Whether it reviewing your insurance policies once a year, or contacting customer service to see where you can cut costs, it’s not a “once and done” kind of thing.
+Even though this is a frugal living blog, not every frugal family tip will work for you.
+However, you should always be on the lookout for new ways to save money (and get down with your super frugal self!).
+Whether it is reviewing your insurance policies once a year, or contacting customer service to see where you can cut costs, it’s not a “once and done” kind of thing.

 For us, I have some new year goals set to find additional ways to save money.
 Some of them include: